jimz011/homekit-infused/README.md

 Changes:
 - Massive overhaul to the way this setup handles multiple users.
 It is super easy to add another user to your setup!
 - Added a card-loader mod on this setup, this will fix the problem where cards would not always be loaded until a refresh.
 This will make the config wait for those cards to be loaded before showing them in lovelace.
 You will probably not notice a difference in performance.
+You can find the link to card-loader below in the addons section of the docs.

 ### Changes (20/07/2019)
 Only minor changes in this update.
 Note: This update is mostly beneficial for iPhone users with 3d touch.
 If you do not have this there is no real need of updating, though you could if you want to be up-to-date ofcourse.